EPFL strives, through the Act for Change Challenge, to influence behavioural changes and thus to contribute to the protection of the environment.

-- the introduction of washable dishes for take-out dishes
+- introduction of washable dishes for take-out dishes

-- the recognition action for campus cleaners at the end of each year.
+- recognition action for campus cleaners at the end of each year

 Engagement of participants in their structures

-After participating in a Challenge Act for Change, some people commit themselves to sustainability within their departments, labs or even faculties with concrete measures.
+After participating in an Act for Change Challenge, some people commit themselves to sustainability within their departments, labs or even faculties with concrete measures.
 For example, following the last Challenge, several laboratories have decided to systematically plan vegetarian meals for their events, one of which is a major international conference.
 Another example is a petition signed by 813 people asking for the improvement of the vegan offer, proof of the progressive awakening of the community, was launched at the end of the last Challenge.

-The innovation of the last edition (November 2018), focused on food, was to quantify the impact of the campaign, by associating the EPFL Data Science lab for the analysis of the data available, i.e. all food purchases on campus (7 years of data available).
-The data collected as part of the Challenge Act for Change have been pseudonymized in order to be used for research purposes at EPFL.
+The innovation of the last edition in November 2018, which was focused on food, was to quantify the impact of the campaign, by associating the EPFL Data Science lab for the analysis of the data available, i.e. all food purchases on campus (7 years of data available).
+The data collected as part of the Act for Change Challenge have been pseudonymized in order to be used for research purposes at EPFL.